Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 We strongly encourage general practices to notify patients that their data could be used for a secondary purpose such as population health planning.
 We recommend general practices display a poster (links to two options are available in the Support) in their patient waiting room.
 The poster should also state that patients can request that their data be excluded.

-How do we exclude patient data from POLAR GP?
+How do we exclude patient data from POLAR ?

 What else should the general practices do when using patient data for population health planning activities?